NIAENGD/ReimagineDoomscrolling/README.md

 The server exposes a small API for fetching subtitles and running Whisper when needed.
 The Chrome extension in the `extension/` folder handles scoring and the results page internally.
-Load the folder as an unpacked extension and use the popup to start collecting links.
+Load the folder as an unpacked extension and click the toolbar icon to open the main page.
+From there press **Launch** to begin collecting links.
 Each link is sent to the server only when a transcript is required.